RubixDev/Cube-Loop/README.md

 There are two types of power ups:

 ### Blue Power Ups
-Blue power ups can spawn with a 4% Chance.
-The next ten ingame seconds you're invincible, bigger and blue.
+The next ten rows you're invincible, bigger and blue.

 ### Green Power Ups
-Green power ups can spawn with a 5% Chance.
-The next ten ingame seconds the game plays at half the speed and you get green.
+The next ten rows the game plays at 70% speed and you get green.